Architects-that-code/fleetctl/docs/fleetctl-spec.md

 - Purpose: Maintain a local ledger of instances created/terminated by fleetctl; not an authoritative OCI source of truth.
 - Storage: JSON file at ".fleetctl/state.json" (override via --state).
 - Scope: Only tracks resources managed via this CLI on the local machine; does not discover pre-existing instances.
-- API (internal/state): AddActiveInstances, RemoveActiveInstances, CountActive, Summary.
+- API (internal/state): AddActiveInstances, RemoveActiveInstances, CountActive, Summary, AddActiveRecord, ActiveRecordsLIFO, MarkTerminatedByIDs.
 - Behavior:
   - scale N updates tracked state to match N
   - --status prints a human-readable summary grouped by instance group